ToughkidDev/mgLux/README.md

 # mgLux
-## mglUx - MSX Megarom Loader for LuxuryBox - Written by ToughkidCST 2019 12
+## mgLux - MSX Megarom Loader for LuxuryBox - Written by ToughkidCST

 ## 개요